IdeAl12/note/Gazebo Tutorials.md

 The rendering library uses OGRE to provide a simple interface for rendering 3D scenes to both the GUI and sensor libraries.
 It includes lighting, textures, and sky simulation.
 It is possible to write plugins for the rendering engine.

+#### Sensor Generation

+- Dependencies: Rendering Library, Physics Library
+- External API: Provide functionality to initialize and run a set of sensors
+- Internal API: TBD

+The sensor generation library implements all the various types of sensors, listens to world state updates from a physics simulator and produces output specified by the instantiated sensors.

+#### GUI

+- Dependencies: Rendering Library, QT
+- External API: None
+- Internal API: None

+The GUI library uses Qt to create graphical widgets for users to interact with the simulation.

+#### Plugins

+The physics, sensor, and rendering libraries support plugins.
+These plugins users with access to the respective libraries without using the communication system.